cygnusx251/Computers-and-Mathematics/README.md

-This is a repository created to store and share the lean codes for the student colloquium to be hosted at Ramakrishna Mission Vidyamandira, Department of Mathematics on January, 2021.
-The codes are unsolved while posted online.
+One can not run these files directly into his machine by Lean.
+These codes are only meant to share and store.
+The theorems are unsolved while posted online.